Raphhh/samurai/README.md

 You can even **load your own bootstrap**.

 Samurai will run several modules.
-You can **choose witch module** to install according to your own needs.
+You can **choose which module** to install according to your own needs.
 You can also create your won module.

 ![Samurai during project installation](https://raw.githubusercontent.com/Raphhh/samurai/master/doc/samurai-new.png)